O-type star: Characteristics

 The Trifid Nebula (M20) is sculpted and lit by the luminous O7.5III star visible at its centre in this infrared image.

 O-type stars are hot and luminous.
-They have characteristic surface temperatures ranging from 30,000–52,000 K, emit intense ultraviolet ('actinic') light, and so appear in the visible spectrum as bluish-white.
+They have characteristic surface temperatures ranging from 30,000 to 52,000 K, emit intense ultraviolet ('actinic') light, and so appear in the visible spectrum as bluish-white.
 Because of their high temperatures the luminosities of main sequence O-type stars range from 10,000 times the Sun to around 1,000,000 times, giants from 100,000 times the Sun to over 1,000,000, and supergiants from about 200,000 times the Sun to several million times, although their masses are no more than about 200.

 Other stars in the same temperature range include rare subdwarf O-type (sdO) stars, the central stars of planetary nebulae (CSPNe), and white dwarfs.
 The white dwarfs have their own spectral classification scheme, but many CSPNe have O-type spectra.
 Even these small low-mass subdwarfs and CSPNe have luminosities several hundred to several thousand times that of the Sun.
 Type sdO stars generally have somewhat higher temperatures than massive O-type stars, up to 100,000 K.

 O-type stars represent the highest masses of stars on the main sequence.
 The coolest of them have initial masses of around 16 times the Sun.